 BMW 530e hybrid reliability & problems

-Safety isn’t a concern with the BMW 5 Series.
-It was awarded the maximum five stars in Euro NCAP crash tests in 2017 and managed impressive scores of 91% for adult occupant protection, 85% for child occupant safety and 81% in the pedestrian protection category.
-It didn't do so well in the Safety Assist category as it's a bit light on standard advanced driver aids.
-Although basic autonomous emergency braking and cruise control are standard, you have to add an optional Driving Assistant pack to get lane-departure warning, and alerts for oncoming traffic as you reverse out of a parking space.
+It didn't do so well in the Safety Assist category, as it's a bit light on standard advanced driver aids.
+Although basic autonomous emergency braking and cruise control are standard, you have to add an optional Driving Assistant pack to get lane-departure warning, and alerts for oncoming traffic as you reverse out of a space.

-This can even be upgraded further to Driving Assistant Plus, which adds active cruise control and autonomous emergency braking that senses pedestrians and bikes as well as cars.
-A tyre-inflation kit is standard on the 530e while run-flat tyres are optional, but there's no space saver tyre available.
-The 530e also has an ‘eDrive exterior sound’ – where the car emits a sound at low speeds to warn pedestrians – as a no-cost option.
+This can even be further to Driving Assistant Plus, which adds active cruise control and autonomous emergency braking that senses pedestrians and bikes as well as cars.
+A tyre-inflation kit is standard on the 530e, while run-flat tyres are optional, but there's no space-saver wheel available.

 In This Review